mktia/plant_reservoir/README.md

 $ python classify.py
 ```

-実行後にターミナルに表示されるダイアログで
-2 (Relation between Number of units and accuracy) を入力する．
+In the dialog that appears in the terminal after execution, enter 2 (Relation between Number of units and accuracy).

 ### Figure 4 (a), (b)